KenticoAcademy/kentico-onboarding-js/README.md

 	npm install --no-optional --save-dev @types/redux-logger
 	```
 	Read about how it works here: https://github.com/DefinitelyTyped/DefinitelyTyped
+- You need to change types of all your files from `.js` to `.ts` (or from `.jsx` to `.tsx`) and after changing the type you must restart the `npm`.
+Firstly change the type, commit the file and then continue with changes (due to good git history/diff).
 - When you change type of index.jsx to TS, make sure to also change the entry point in webpack.common.js

 ## Task 5 (connecting)